 P.S.
 This would also look really pretty topped off with a few of these!

-- Although I have not tried it, I think it would be delicious to do this with Ameretto liquor in the whipped cream with peaches for the fruit, or lavender whipped cream and raspberries, and, for the Fourth of July, a mix of strawberries, raspberries, blueberries and blackberries.
+Although I have not tried it, I think it would be delicious to do this with Amaretto liquor in the whipped cream with peaches for the fruit, or lavender whipped cream and raspberries, and, for the Fourth of July, a mix of strawberries, raspberries, blueberries and blackberries.